tuannguyen8390/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

 Howdy !
-I'm Tuan - proudly Vietnamese and currently living in Australia.
-I'm currently a research scientist @ Agriculture Victoria working in dairy cows genetics & genomics.
-I classified myself as a computational biologist with a recent big interest in latest transcriptomics (single cell) and genomics technologies (long read sequencing) using NGS.
+I'm Tuan - proudly Vietnamese/Australian currently living in Melbourne, Australia.
+At the moment I'm employed as a research scientist in computational biology @ Agriculture Victoria working in dairy cows genetics & genomics.
+In addition, I still have some side quests with the aquaculture world relating to some old projects during PhD.
+I classified myself as a computational biologist with a very big interest in applied genomics technologies in agriculture.
+For example, application of ultra-long read sequencing like Nanopore or Pacbio or single cell/spatial transcriptomics.

-If you want to chat, please ping me an email at tuan[dot]nguyen[at]agriculture[dot]vic[dot]gov[dot]au if you want to have a chat !
+If you want to have a quick chat about anything (trust me I won't bite :P), please ping an email to my tuan[dot]nguyen[at]agriculture[dot]vic[dot]gov[dot]au !